Jet004/appoint-me-backend/README.md

 ## TODO

+- test that CRM and appointments cascade delete when user / temp user deleted

 - Middleware to redirect if already logged in/not logged in... - Handle the redirect on the front end